Tel: 01202 721 373

 The following Statutory Instruments detail the restrictions for catching European Seabass for both Commercial and Recreational Fisheries:

-Commercial catching, retaining, transhipment and landing of bass is subject to restrictions.
-The commercial restrictions relating to bass are as follows:
+The commercial catching, retaining, transhipment and landing of bass is subject to the following restrictions:

-It is prohibited to retain bass in February and March.
+• It is prohibited to retain and land bass in February and March.

-During January and during the period from 1st April - end of December in each calendar year, commercial vessels may fish for, retain, tranship, relocate or land Bass with the following gear and within the following limits:
+• During January and from 1st April until 31st December, commercial vessels may fish for, retain, tranship, relocate or land bass with the following gear and within the following limits:

 • Demersal trawls and seines - maximum 5% by weight of all marine organisms PER TRIP.
 Unavoidable by-catch 3.8 tonnes (3800kg) per vessel per year.

-• Fixed gillnets - By-catches not exceeding 1.6 tonnes per year
+• Fixed gillnets - By-catch not exceeding 1.6 tonnes per year.

-Commercial fisheries using hooks and lines or fixed gillnets require a specific authorisation by The MMO to catch and retain bass.
+• Commercial fisheries using hooks and lines or fixed gillnets require a specific authorisation from The MMO to catch and retain bass.

 Recreational fishers are subject to the following rules: